solidjs-community/solid-primitives/packages/jsx-parser/README.md

 ### How to use it

-`createJSXParser` takes an optional id as argument, and returns the following functions `createToken`, `childrenTokens`, `isToken` and the symbol associated with the jsx-parser `$TOKEN`.
+`createJSXParser` takes an optional id as argument, and returns the following functions `createToken`, `childrenTokens`, `isToken` and the symbol associated with the jsx-parser `id`.

 It also takes as a generic the union of accepted token-types.